-Assessment of efforts and

-challenges in

-2022 Measures

-Our Board of Directors is not only a formal organization, but also provides an atmosphere in which people from both inside and outside the company can exchange views and opinions on issues in the actual discussions.
-The development of such a climate and culture is difficult to quantify, but we believe it is closely related to the effectiveness of the Board of Directors.

-- The chair of the board, president and CEO and other executive officers value dialogue with shareholders and investors.
+• Our Board of Directors is not only a formal organization, but also provides an atmosphere in which people from both inside and outside the company can exchange views and opinions on issues in the actual discussions.
+The development of such a climate and culture is difficult to Assessment of efforts and challenges in 2021 quantify, but we believe it is closely related to the effectiveness of the Board of Directors.
+The chair of the board, president and CEO and other executive officers value dialogue with shareholders and investors.
 These officers are engaged actively in investor relations and shareholder relations activities.
-The opinions of shareholders and investors obtained in this process are appropriately reported to the Board of Directors, and necessary matters are reflected in management activities. - As a company with an Audit and Supervisory Board, the role of Independent Outside Directors is not only to supervise management but also to provide advice on business execution.
+The opinions of shareholders and investors obtained in this process are appropriately reported to the Board of Directors, and necessary matters are reflected in management activities.
+As a company with an Audit and Supervisory Board, the role of Independent Outside Directors is not only to supervise management but also to provide advice on business execution.
 Our Independent Outside Directors fulfill their expected roles by speaking freely and openly based on their respective experiences, while being aware of the opinions of stakeholders from an independent standpoint.

-• The following issues were identified

-- $(1) \ Cooperation \ between \ the \ Board \ of \ Directors \ and \ the \ Audit \ and \ Supervisory \ Board, \ and \ utilization \ of \ the \ internal \ audit \ department$ - It is meaningful for the Audit and Supervisory Board Members to more proactively share with the Board of Directors the status of the execution of their duties and the knowledge and information obtained during the course of audits.
+The following issues were identified (1) Cooperation between the Board of Directors and the Audit and Supervisory Board, and utilization of the internal audit department It is meaningful for the Audit and Supervisory Board Members to more proactively share with the Board of Directors the execution of their duties and the knowledge and information obtained during the course of audits.
 Internal Directors and full-time Audit and Supervisory Board Members have deepened cooperation and shared recognition of issues at regular information exchange meetings attended by all of them since 2021.
-In the future, it will be necessary to share information and make recommendations to the Board of Directors on the outline of risk management, and the Board of Directors and the Audit and Supervisory Board should also work together to manage risks. - The internal audit department does not always report sufficiently to the Board of Directors.
-In the future, the internal audit department needs to work more closely with internal Directors and full-time Audit and Supervisory Board members, as well as improve its reporting to the Board of Directors. - (2) Further improvement of global governance - The risk management system for the entire group is well developed and operational, and the Board of Directors is exercising appropriate supervision over it.
-At the same time, global governance is an important issue that requires continuous attention. - Through the Regional Collaboration Committees ("RCC"), established in the three major regions of the world, horizontal collaboration among overseas subsidiaries will be strengthened.
-At the same time, it is necessary to further disseminate and solidify internal control systems, which are based on the three defenses, on the vertical axis.

-• Facilitate cooperation between the Board of Directors and the Audit and Supervisory Board and utilization of the internal audit department

-- Establish a system of cooperation between the Board of Directors, the Audit and Supervisory Board and the internal audit office (Triangle QBR established and operations commenced). - The internal audit office reports regularly to the Board of Directors (e.g., audit results and plans for the coming year).

-Further improve global governance

-- Operate the Risk Management and Compliance Committee to assess global risks and monitor the status of their management. - $\bullet \ \ Regularly\ report\ to\ the\ Board\ of\ Directors\ on\ the\ operations\ of\ internal\ control\ systems,\ the\ RCC,\ and\ the\ Risk\ Management\ and\ Compliance\ Committee.$
+In the future, it will be necessary to share information and make recommendations to the Board of Directors.
+The internal audit department does not always report sufficiently to the Board of Directors.
+In the future, the internal audit department needs to work more closely with internal Directors and the Audit and Supervisory Board should also work together to manager itsk.
+The internal audit department does not always report sufficiently to the Board of Directors.
+In the future, the interna are based on the three defenses, on the vertical axis.
+2022 Measures Facilitate cooperation between the Board of Directors and the Audit and Supervisory Board and utilization of the internal audit department Establish a system of cooperation between the Board of Directors, the Audit and Supervisory Board and the internal audit office (Triangle QBR established and operations commenced).
+The internal audit office reports regularly to the Board of Directors (e.g., audit results and plans for the coming year).
+Further improve global governance Operate the Risk Management and Compliance Committee to assess global risks and monitor the status of their management.
+Regularly report to the Board of Directors on the operations of internal control systems, the RCC, and the Risk Management and Compliance Committee.